chasearomano/Natural-Language-Processing-to-Identify-unknown-authors-of-Federalist-Papers/README.md

  ![alt test](/Images/DocSim.png)

- <li>Since Hamilton wrote all but one of these texts (56 which is Unknown) we can identify that Hamilton may have been the author of text 77.</li>
+ <li>Since Hamilton wrote all but one of these texts (56 which is Unknown) and 76 and 75 are the only text with a similarity above .5 we can predict that Madison wrote text 77</li>
 </ol>